Simazine

 Simazine is an herbicide of the triazine class.
 The compound is used to control broad-leaved weeds and annual grasses.

+Simazine's HRAC classification is Group C1, Group C (global, Aus), Group 5 (numeric), as it inhibits photosynthesis at photosystem II.

 Preparation

 Simazine may be prepared from cyanuric chloride and a concentrated solution of ethyl amine (at least 50 percent by number) in water.
-The reaction is highly exothermic and is therefore best carried out in an ice bath below 10 °C. It is also essential to carry out the synthesis in a fume hood since cyanuric chloride decomposes at high temperatures into hydrogen chloride and hydrogen cyanide, both of which are highly toxic by inhalation.
+The reaction is highly exothermic and is therefore best carried out below 10 °C.

+Cyanuric chloride decomposes at high temperatures into hydrogen chloride and hydrogen cyanide, both of which are highly toxic by inhalation.

 Properties and uses

 Simazine is an off-white crystalline compound which is sparingly soluble in water.
 It is a member of the triazine-derivative herbicides, and was widely used as a residual non-selective herbicide, but is now banned in European Union states.
 Like atrazine, a related triazine herbicide, it acts by inhibiting photosynthesis.
-It remains active in the soil for 2-7 months or longer after application.
+It remains active in the soil for two to seven months or longer after application.